-The Internship Notation Program is Dickinson's official way of recognizing an internship.
+The Internship Notation Program is Dickinson's official program for recognizing an internship.
 The program runs in the fall, spring, or summer terms.
-While enrolled in the INP, students attend their internships and complete reflective assignments throughout the experience.
+While enrolled in the INP, students attend their internships and complete a reflective curriculum throughout the experience.
 All program components are submitted online.

-After successfully completing the INP while interning, the internship site name will appear on the student's transcript as course number INTR 7xx.
+After successfully completing the INP while interning, the internship is included on the student's transcript as course number INTR 7xx with a "PA" grade.

-- Must be pre-professional work experiences that enhance your knowledge about an industry or organization.
+- Must be pre-professional, closely supervised work experiences that enhance your knowledge about an industry or organization.

-- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Career Center.
+- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Dean of Internships.

-* For more details, please review the Internship Notation Program Policies.
+* For more details, please review the Internship Program Policies.

 Benefits of the Internship Notation Program

-- Receive support from the Career Center during your internship.
+- Receive support from the Dickinson staff during your internship.

 Register for the Internship Notation Program

-Log in to Gateway and click the "Student Forms" tab.
-The internship registration form will be listed as one of your available forms on the left-hand menu.
+Log in to Gateway and click on the Forms icon.
+The internship registration form is linked on the left-side menu.

 You will know that the registration is submitted correctly when you receive an automatically generated confirmation email.
-If you do not receive the confirmation email, contact Amity Fox.
+If you do not receive the confirmation email, contact the Dean of Internships.